polotno-project/polotno-site/src/pages/contact.md

 Hello!

 [Polotno documentation](/docs/overview) is a good place for most answers.
 I am working hard to make the documentation as good as possible.

 Can’t find what you're looking for in the documentation?
 Please do contact using the email address below.

 anton@polotno.dev

+Do you want to report a bug or make a feature request?
+Use [Polotno public roadmap](https://github.com/lavrton/polotno-board/issues).

 Also you can provide a feedback in the [Discord Chat](https://discord.gg/W2VeKgsr9J).